RodneyReid/jumbleWords/README.md

-# JumbleWords - scrambled but readble text
+# JumbleWords - scrambled but readable text

 A small JavaScript library to reorder words according to rules which still makes it readable.